dmlc/dgl/examples/pytorch/model_zoo/chem/generative_models/jtnn/README.md

 Junction Tree Variational Autoencoder for Molecular Graph Generation.
 *arXiv preprint arXiv:1802.04364*, 2018.

-JTNN uses algorithm called junction tree algorithm to form a tree from the molecule graph.
+JTNN uses algorithm called junction tree algorithm to form a tree from the molecular graph.
 Then the model will encode the tree and graph into two separate vectors `z_G` and `z_T`.
 Details can be found in original paper.
 The brief process is as below (from original paper):

 ![image](https://user-images.githubusercontent.com/8686776/63677300-3fb6d980-c81f-11e9-8a65-57c8b03aaf52.png)

-**Goal**: JTNN is an auto-encoder model, aiming to learn hidden representation for molecule graphs.
+**Goal**: JTNN is an auto-encoder model, aiming to learn hidden representation for molecular graphs.
-These representations can be used for downstream task, such as property prediction, or molecule optimizations.
+These representations can be used for downstream tasks, such as property prediction, or molecule optimizations.

 ## Dataset